joshuaulrich/fosstrading/content/post/adaptive-asset-allocation-extended/index.md

 | Worst Drawdown            |       -0.199|  -0.213|     -0.114|  -0.213|

-Again, the OOS annualized return is significantly worse than the replicated results, but the OOS results for this portfolio show similar improvement in the Sharpe Ratio versus the equal risk contribution portfolio.
+Again, the OOS annualized return is significantly worse than the replicated results.
+The OOS results for this portfolio show improvement in the Sharpe Ratio versus the equal risk contribution portfolio (2).
+The replicated results for this portfolio showed similar improvements versus portfolio (2).

 In the replication, equal weight momentum results are better than the equal risk portfolio.
 But the OOS equal weight momentum portfolio did